jon-rodriquez/file_manager/README.md

 ## Description

-File manager that allow you to easier navigate through your computers directory.
+File manager that allows you to navigate through your computer's directory using Vim-style keybindings.
-The idea would be to replace MacOS Finder as I find it frustrating to use.

-Testing out Go lang as a programming language.
+Terminal-based Mac OS finder replacement.

-Still at the very early stages.
+Still in the very early stages.

 Draft of basic design